ankitSarwar/Job_Search_Portal/README.md

 >## Data Structure used in my project
-    This document outlines the steps to create a job (id,title,description,location,salary, companyName, employerName ,jobType )
+    This document outlines the steps to create a model which have job class (id,title,description,location,salary, companyName, employerName ,jobType ) job class will have-
-    Student model will have-
     * id
     * title
     * description